agstub/lake-altimetry-inversions/README.md

 # lake-altimetry-inversions
-Author: Aaron Stubblefield (Dartmouth College).
+Author: Aaron Stubblefield (Dartmouth College)

 # Overview
-This program inverts for basal velocity anomaly "w"given the observed surface elevation change data "h_obs" as input by solving a least-squares optimization problem
+This program inverts for a basal velocity anomaly "w_inv" given the observed surface elevation change data "h_obs" as input by solving a least-squares optimization problem.

 The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a simple